chaofan85/Instaview/README.md

 json.feed_ids user.feed_ids
 ```

-After we request the current user's information and dispatch the action, the `currentUser` state will only `photo_ids`, instead of the big photos object.
+After we request the current user's information and dispatch the action, the `currentUser` state will only have `photo_ids`, instead of the big nested photos object.
 Then we can use these ids to fetch photos and comments.